-Explanation: The message shows the maximum number of concurrent sessions allowed.
+- Explanation: The message shows the maximum number of concurrent sessions allowed.
 The server allows only the specified number of concurrent sessions to be active at any given time.
-All connections that exceed this limit are forced to wait until the total number of connections drops below the specified value.
+All connections that exceed this limit are forced to wait until the total number of connections drops below the specified value. - Action: None.
+Informational only.